 It's no secret that COVID-19 has turned our world upside-down.
 Globally, countries with female leaders have fared especially well in their response to the pandemic and many of Canada's own public health leaders have been women.
 At the same time, women around the world have been disproportionately affected by the pandemic, often in more precarious employment, and bearing the weight of additional family responsibilities that have arisen due to COVID-19.
 With women dominating the profession of pharmacy in Canada and around the world, and the essential role that pharmacists played during the pandemic, there is an opportunity to reflect on some of the challenges and opportunities that may have arisen.

-This session will feature a diverse panel of women discussing their experiences during the pandemic.
-We’ll explore some of the unique situations they’ve faced and some of the ways they’ve worked through those situations.
-We’ll also discuss some of the increased roles and responsibilities women have taken on both at work and at home, and the immediate and future impact that the pandemic may have on women within the pharmacy profession.
+This session features a diverse panel of women discussing their experiences during the pandemic.
+We explored some of the unique situations they’ve faced and some of the ways they’ve worked through those situations.
+We also discussed some of the increased roles and responsibilities women have taken on both at work and at home, and the immediate and future impact that the pandemic may have on women within the pharmacy profession.

 Amy Oliver, MBA, BScPh, RPh, PMP, CLC, Principal Consultant, Amy Oliver & Co.